rugarciap/Turbo-Boost-Switcher/README.md

-Turbo Boost Switcher 2.3.0
+Turbo Boost Switcher 2.4.0
 ====================

 Turbo Boost disabler / enabler app for Mac OS X

-You can [download the binary v2.3.0 version] (http://www.rugarciap.com/turbo-boost-switcher-for-os-x/)
+You can [download the binary v2.4.0 version] (http://www.rugarciap.com/turbo-boost-switcher-for-os-x/)

 Please, find additional info on [http://www.rugarciap.com/turbo-boost-switcher-for-os-x/] (http://www.rugarciap.com/turbo-boost-switcher-for-os-x/)

-From 2.2.0 support for macOS Sierra!.
+Support for macOS Sierra (and of course new Macbooks since the architecture has not changed)!.
 To run the app on sierra, just unzip and move the app to other folder.
 [Read more here.] (http://www.rugarciap.com/2016/08/how-to-run-turbo-boost-switcher-on-macos-sierra/)

 OSX El Capitan and above Users: [Please read this] (http://www.rugarciap.com/2015/11/osx-el-capitan-tbs/) and [this] (http://www.rugarciap.com/faqs/)